 - fill a prescription unless you have a copy of it or have verified it, as required by the Rule

-- fill a prescription if the prescriber tells you by direct communication within eight business hours after getting a complete verification request that the prescription is inaccurate, expired, or otherwise invalid
+- fill a prescription that the prescriber tells you, by direct communication within eight business hours after getting a complete verification request, is inaccurate, expired, or otherwise invalid

 - suggest or state that customers can get contact lenses without a valid prescription either in their possession or on file with their prescriber.

 - fill additional shipments of lenses once the prescriber has let you know that the prescription provided in the verification request was inaccurate, expired, or invalid, without re-verifying the request or getting a copy of your patient’s valid prescription